Vulcan1659/Searcher/README.md

 # Searcher

-## blah
+## Ideas for searcher
-- first thing i wanna say
-- secon thing i wanna say
-- first thing i wanna say
-- first thing i wanna say
+- Personalised search engine
+- Hackable
+- Can bend to your will